 Town water should only be used if there is no tank water available.

 Check the notice board for current watering instructions and water-saving suggestions.
 Advice about water-wise gardening will generally be provided in the lead-up to each summer – and mulching of plots is encouraged to conserve water and discourage weeds.

 The garden has an accessible toilet.
 Cleaning supplies are in the cupboard in the toilet and members are asked to check and clean the toilet on a regular basis.
 Please ensure the door is closed after use.

 Members are asked to take all non-compostable rubbish, including plastic bags and seedling trays, home to dispose of in their own rubbish or recycling bins.

 Donation of materials

 The garden has built up a collection of shared resources which are available for use on site (and to borrow with the permission of the Committee).
-While additional resources may be welcome, materials donated must be in good condition and usable.
-The Committee reserves the right to determine whether to accept donated materials, which then become the property of Community Garden Ocean Grove.
+While additional resources may be welcome, all donations must be firstly be offered to the Committee.
+The Committee reserves the right to accept or decline donated materials.
+All materials donated must be in good condition and usable.
+Once donated, they become the property of Community Garden Ocean Grove.